Vincit/tarn.js/README.md

 Tarn is focused in robustness and ability to recover from errors.
 Tarn has timeouts for all operations that can fail or timeout so that you should never end up with pool full of crap.
-Tarn has a comprehensive test suite and we are committed to adding tests for each bug we encounter.
+Tarn has a comprehensive test suite and we are committed to adding tests and fixing all bugs that are found.

 Tarn will always remain simple.